 Data Sharing Platform

-This platform is designed to enable the sharing of several classes of research data generated by the MRC Brain Network Dynamics Unit.
+This platform is designed to enable the sharing of several classes of research data generated by the Medical Research Council Brain Network Dynamics Unit at the University of Oxford (MRC BNDU).
 The datasets could include:

 - Electrophysiological recording from humans and rodents